-31.33.Seed containers should be examined at their arrival to minimize the potential for introducing obvious and visible contaminants into the establishment.

-32.34.Seed containers should be examined for physical damage (e.g. holes from rodents) and signs of contamination (e.g. stains, insects, rodent faeces, urine, foreign material, etc.).
-If containers are found to be damaged, contaminated or potentially contaminated, the seeds should not be used for the production of sprouts for human consumption.

-33.35.If seed lots are analysed for the presence of microbial pathogens of concern, the seeds should not be used until results of analysis are available.
+- 31. Seed containers should be examined at their arrival to minimize the potential for introducing obvious contaminants in the establishment. - 32.
+Seed containers should be examined for physical damage (e.g. holes from rodents) and signs of contamination (e.g. stains, insects, rodent faeces, urine, foreign material, etc.).
+If containers are found to be damaged, contaminated or potentially contaminated, the seeds should not be used for the production of sprouts for human consumption. - 33.
+If seed lots are analysed for the presence of microbial pathogens of concern, the seeds should not be used until results of analysis are available.